 Russell could've wound up a one-note figure (pardon the pun), a joke in the industry.
 That she didn't is a tribute to both her talent and her drive.
 Like a prior Hughes "discovery," Jean Harlow, Jane complemented her sex appeal with a blend of humor and toughness; unlike Harlow, Russell was a skilled singer who held her own in musicals.

 Moreover, neither took their personas seriously.
 Jean was a low-key type who enjoyed writing, while Jane was deeply religious and did plenty of charitable work for orphans.
 Consequently, Russell carved out a considerable career well before becoming a bra spokeswoman for "full-figured gals" in later decades.
 (She died in February 2011.)
-And in April 2020, Jane is Turner Classic Movies' Star of the Month in April:
+And in April 2020, Jane is Turner Classic Movies' Star of the Month:

 The TCM tribute covers most of Jane's best films.
 The schedule (all times Eastern):